 The findings are shown in Figure 11.
-The figures are highest for pupils at primary school followed by infant school pupils, secondary school pupils and then pupils from other school types.
+The figures are highest for pupils at primary and infant schools school followed by secondary school pupils and then pupils from other school types.

 Figure 11 Prevalence of ever victimised by school type